Leisa ended mission service in January 2021.

-“I have been given the opportunity to help further proclaim the good news to all creation and use all of my educational training and experiences of working and living in Africa as I serve alongside the Presbyterian Church of South Sudan,” Leisa says.
-“With the majority of the adult population in South Sudan having had no education due to the unrest, 70 percent of the children between the ages of 6 and 17 never having set foot inside a classroom.
+“I have been given the opportunity to help further proclaim the good news to all creation and use all of my educational training and experiences of working and living in Africa as I serve alongside the Presbyterian Church of South Sudan,” Leisa said.
+“The majority of the adult population in South Sudan has no education due to the unrest, and 70 percent of children between the ages of 6 and 17 have never set foot inside a classroom.
 Recruitment of child soldiers, childhood marriage and gender-based violence are all factors contributing to the problem.
-Girls comprise only one-third of the country’s student population, and the dropout rate for girl students, who are two-thirds fewer than male pupils, being the highest in the world.
+Girls comprise only one-third of the country’s student population, and the dropout rate for girl students is among the highest in the world.
 The lack of funding for teacher salaries and basic teaching supplies, and the fact that only 12 percent of the teachers have been trained, further exacerbate lack of education among the South Sudanese.”

 About Leisa Wagstaff

-In her new role Leisa will be working in a place that was instrumental in her call to mission.
-She made her first visit to what was then Sudan as a college student enrolled in a work-study-travel program.
-Like most college students, she was drawn to overseas study for the adventure of travel and to encounter new cultures while earning academic credit.
+Leisa works in a place that was instrumental in her call to mission.
+She made her first visit to what was then Sudan as a college student enrolled in a work-study travel program.
+Like many college students, she was drawn to overseas study because she desired adventure and wished to encounter new cultures while earning academic credit.

-“Touching down in the Sudan, however, was the beginning of much more: a lifelong commitment to global mission that has taken me to wonderfully diverse communities where the churches are growing at an astonishing rate and the Christians are sustaining their faith in the midst of innumerable socio-economic, political and climatic challenges, and, often, religious persecution,” Leisa says.
+“Touching down in the Sudan, however, was the beginning of much more: a lifelong commitment to global mission that has taken me to wonderfully diverse communities where churches are growing at astonishing rates and Christians are sustaining their faith in the midst of innumerable socio-economic, political and climatic challenges, and, often, religious persecution,” Leisa said.

 While thousands of miles separate Leisa from the Presbyterians in the United States who support her ministry, Leisa tells Presbyterian audiences back home that they are never far from her mind.
 She says, “I serve as your representative, your mission co-worker, and the embodiment of your desire to share the good news of Jesus Christ in every corner of the earth.”

-Leisa holds a bachelor’s degree from Spelman College in Atlanta and a master’s degree from another Atlanta institution, Interdenominational Theological Seminary.
+Leisa holds a bachelor’s degree from Spelman College and a master’s degree from Interdenominational Theological Seminary.
 She received a second master’s degree from the Presbyterian School of Christian Education in Richmond, Virginia.